-Notes: The estimate for the first quarter of 2023 refers to the Monthly indicator of real economic activity of the CNB (for more details on the calculation of the MRGA indicator, see Kunovac, D., and B. Špalat: "Nowcasting GDP Using Available Monthly Indicators", CNB Working Paper, W-39).
-The models are estimated on the basis of data published until 31 March 2023.
+Notes: The estimate for the first quarter of 2023 refers to the Monthly indicator of real economic activity of the CNB (for more details on the calculation of the MRGA indicator, see Kunovac, D., and B. Spalat: "Nowcasting GDP Using Available Monthly Indicators", CNB Working Paper, W-39).
+The models are estimated on the basis of data published until 28 April 2023.
 The red dot denotes an estimate of the quarterly change in real GDP, with historical errors of estimates within ±1 standard deviation.
 Sources: CBS (seasonally adjusted by the CNB) and CNB calculations.

-1 In addition to figures shown in the Information on economic, financial and monetary developments, there is an additional group of figures and relevant data from which they were derived.
-These figures and time series are shown in an Excel datafile Annex: Figures and tables for Industry.
-In line with developments described above, the recession probability estimate for the domestic economy decreased in the first quarter of 2023 compared with the previous quarter and currently stands at about 30%(Figure 4).
+In addition to figures shown in the Information on economic, financial and monetary developments, there is an additional group of figures and relevant data from which they were derived.
+These figures and time series are shown in an Excel datafile Annex: Figures and tables data refer to the first estimate for April 2023.

-CNB BULLETIN
+CNB BULLETIN • NUMBER 283

-NUMBER 282